springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## Failure will never overtake me if my determination to succeed is strong enough. - Og Mandino
+    ## All of our technology is completely unnecessary to a happy life. - Tom Hodgkinson